tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Ins_Export_Env_Variables.md

   export QUANDL_API_KEY="zBR2ZoJGSxqe77s_YsAv"
   ```

 * Once the `keys.sh` file has been created, it has to be **executed**.
 Execution can occur manually, or it can be scheduled.
+Navigate to where `keys.sh` is saved, and execute the following shell command:

   ```shell
   . ./keys.sh